-Those women who completed an interview were categorized into AW and NAW, depending on the interview responses.
-Women who responded "yes" to any of the
+Those women who completed an interview were categorized into AW and NAW,

 Also, if the interview revealed that the woman was not eligible for the study (she had not had an intimate partner in the past year), she was dropped from the sample.
 Two of the 707 women who were interviewed were dropped from the study, one because she later told us that she had falsified the initial interview, the other because she told us in the initial interview that she had had no intimate partner in the past year (her partner had died over a year previously).
 Thus, the final sample included 705 women, 497 who interviewed as AW and 208 who interviewed as NAW.